lightalkmst/green_curry/README.md

 ### times
 ##### int -> (unit -> unit) -> unit
-Invokes (argument 2) (argument 1) times
+Invokes (arg 2) (arg 1) times

     F.times (3) (() => F.log ('Hint: 3?')) // prints 'Hint: 3?'
 3 times

 ### after
 ##### int -> ('a -> 'b') -> ('a -> unit/'b)
-Returns a version of (argument 2) that does nothing and returns undefined until the (argument 1)th time when it reverts to normal
+Returns a version of (arg 2) that does nothing and returns undefined until the (arg 1)th time when it reverts to normal

     var f = F.after (3) (F.tap (F.log))
     f ('Hint: 3?') // undefined // does nothing